Alessandro-Dodon/InflationForecast/README.md

 ## Files

-**NOTE**: For best results, start with the **PreProcessing.R** file, as the other scripts assume the data has already been pre-processed.
+**NOTE**: For best results, start with the `PreProcessing.R` file, as the other scripts assume the data has already been pre-processed.

+### `PreProcessing.R`
-**PreProcessing.R**: Handles data preparation, including addressing autocorrelation issues, plotting time series graphs, removing missing values, and other essential preprocessing steps.
+- Prepares data by addressing autocorrelation issues, plotting time series graphs, removing missing values, and performing essential preprocessing steps.

+### `AR1.R`
-**AR1.R**: Uses the AR(1) model, a baseline gold standard, as the benchmark for evaluating more complex models.
+- Uses the AR(1) model as a benchmark for evaluating more complex models.

+### `Lasso.R`
-**Lasso.R**: Implements Lasso regression with regularization tuned through experimentation and inspired by referenced research.
+- Implements Lasso regression with regularization parameters tuned through experimentation and research.

+### `Ridge.R`
-**Ridge.R**: Applies Ridge regression to tackle multicollinearity, with parameters guided by insights from research papers.
+- Applies Ridge regression to handle multicollinearity, with parameters guided by research insights.

+### `PCR.R`
-**PCR.R**: Performs Principal Component Regression (PCR), experimenting with different numbers of PCs to optimize performance.
+- Performs Principal Component Regression (PCR), optimizing performance by experimenting with different numbers of PCs.

+### `VAR.R`
-**VAR.R**: Implements Vector Autoregression (VAR) models, including an application of PCA to address multicollinearity issues effectively.
+- Implements Vector Autoregression (VAR) models, using PCA to address multicollinearity issues.

+### `RandomForest.R`
-**RandomForest.R**: Explores the use of Random Forests to capture non-linear relationships in the data.
+- Explores Random Forests to capture non-linear relationships in the data.

+### `Report.pdf`
-**Report.pdf**: A detailed report explaining the results, visualizations, and model comparisons.
+- Detailed report covering results, visualizations, and model comparisons.

+### `current.csv`
-**current.csv**: Dataset used in the analysis, consisting in US monthly macroeconomic indicators from the Federal Reserve.
+- Dataset of US monthly macroeconomic indicators from the Federal Reserve used in the analysis.